 "What?"
 She snapped.
 "Off to rob the homeless?
 Or do you like dressing like a zombie?"

 The boy smiled.
 It wasn't a very nice smile.

 "My, my Looks like you aren't a crybaby.
 Well, let's see, if this changes that!."

 He lifted his hand as if to catch something.

 And the air suddenly crackled.
 And Ria swore, that for an instant she saw something blue flash in the boy's palm.

 No, that couldn't be right...
 When she blinked, it wasn't there.

 Maybe she shouldn't have made fun of his clothes.
 Ria started backing away.
+Something was wrong.

-In her defence, he did start it.
+In her defense, he did start it.

 "Is that allowed?"